alaabaroud/data-structures-and-algorithms/java/stackAndQueue/app/README.md

 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 I created an 3 classes one for the node and one for the queueu and pne for the stack and I started creating functions for each one of the required strategies. the bigO is big o(1 )

+To test use ./gradle test in the terminal.
 ## API
 <!-- Description of each method publicly available to your Stack and Queue-->
 no API's